bitfocus/companion-module-osee-gostream/README.md

 ## Notes on module development

-The Osee GoStream module follows normal companion release numbering using major.minor.fix format.
-Major numbers are increased with big changes and non backwards compatible changes .
-Minor numbering is increased with feature growth whether internal or external , fix increases with bugfixes of issues on the release .
-So v 1.1.0 would be v1.1.1 when a release fixing one or more bugs is released.
+The Osee GoStream module follows as long as possible the [semvar major.minor.fix format](https://semver.org/) .
+* MAJOR version increases with incompatible API changes or big refactoring works
+* MINOR version increases with added functionality in a backward compatible manner
+* PATCH version increases when a release has regressed from the prior release.

+As Companion supports upgrade scripts not all non backwards compatible changes will require a major number increase.
+If upgrade is possible then just a minor number increase is needed.
+A PATCH release should be made only on regression of the sw, i.e. when something that previously worked stopped working.
+There are probably several unknown bugs in the current sw, as these are discovered they do not warrant a patch release but should be planned in a future minor release.

 Development will always take place on a branch named after the coming release , so all v1.3.0 development happens on the